wiris/html-integrations/demos/angular/tinymce5/README.md

     <editor
     id="editor"
     [init]="options"
-    [initialValue]="content"
     ></editor>
     ```

-6. Finally, you are ready to run the development server through the specified command `ng serve`
+6. Finally, you are ready to run the development server through the specified command `ng serve`.

-7. The editor's initial value can be null or set value.

 ## How to run the tests